boktah/YSWearables/README.md

 - read accelerometer individual raw values in x, y, and z directions
 - read BPM from pulse sensor and create real-time graph within Arduino serial plotter
 - read temperature and humidity
+- activate a breathing exercise when BPM goes too high (using vibe board and LED)

 Note: none of these functionalities have been tested yet.